q66/cffi-lua/README.md

 as e.g. `meson` installed from the MSYS2 repo won't detect `mingw-w64` libraries and so on.

-After that, proceed as you would on Linux, except use `shared_lua` and `shared_libffi` appropriately.
-By default, both are shared in the MSYS2 environment.
+After that, proceed as you would on Linux, except use `shared_libffi` appropriately.
+By default, libffi is shared in the MSYS2 environment.

 ```
-meson .. -Dlua_version=5.3 -Dshared_lua=true -Dshared_libffi=true
+meson .. -Dlua_version=5.3 -Dshared_libffi=true
 ```

 You might also want to provide `-static-libgcc -static-libstdc++` in `LDFLAGS`